100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 Mon-Thu: 11 a.m.-9.30 p.m.; Fri: 11 a.m.-11 p.m.; Sat: 12-9 p.m.

 A short walk from Lau Pa Sat.
-There are 16 taps of beers from South Africa, Eastern Europe, the US and Singapore’s Alive Brewing and Brewlander (servings are in US pints).
+There are more than 30 taps of beers from Eastern Europe, the US, Singapore and even China (servings are in half- and US pints).
 There are more beers, ciders and natural wines from the rest of the world in the fridge.
 Protein bowls are available for lunch but the kitchen switches to bar bites, big mains, charcuterie and cheese boards in the evening.

 Black Tap (honourable mention)